-It can be broadly concluded that the 2013 grant reports meet CERF reporting requirements and adheres to the recommended in-country process.
+It can be broadly concluded that a promising proportion of the 2013 grant reports submitted so far meets CERF reporting requirements and adheres to the recommended in-country process.
 The CERF secretariat found that reports were generally of a higher quality than in previous years, although direct comparison is not possible due to the change of review methodology.
 In particular, the high quality of the final reports is encouraging and can in large part be attributed to the efforts of RC/HCs, OCHA offices and country teams, as well as to the new reporting and review process through which the CERF secretariat provides real-time feedback.